SciML/ReservoirComputing.jl/README.md

 The results are in line with the literature.

 The code is partly based on the original [paper](http://www.scholarpedia.org/article/Echo_state_network) by Jaeger, with a few construction changes found in the literature.
-The reservoir implementation is based on the code used in the following [paper](https://arxiv.org/pdf/1906.08829.pdf), as well as the non linear transformation algorithms T1, T2 and T3, the first of which was introduced [here](https://www.researchgate.net/publication/322457145_Model-Free_Prediction_of_Large_Spatiotemporally_Chaotic_Systems_from_Data_A_Reservoir_Computing_Approach).
+The reservoir implementation is based on the code used in the following [paper](https://arxiv.org/pdf/1906.08829.pdf), as well as the non-linear transformation algorithms T1, T2, and T3, the first of which was introduced [here](https://www.researchgate.net/publication/322457145_Model-Free_Prediction_of_Large_Spatiotemporally_Chaotic_Systems_from_Data_A_Reservoir_Computing_Approach).

 ## To do list